 Use a mild detergent to wash linen, as while the fabric may be durable, over-exposure to harsh chemicals will weaken the fibres over time.
 Our Basil & Mandarin Leaf Eco Liquid Detergent is gently formulated, has a light, fresh scent, but packs a punch against your laundry.

 There is some debate on whether you should use a fabric conditioner with your linens, as overly harsh chemicals can damage the fine fibres.
 However, there's no need to worry, as our Basil & Mandarin Eco Fabric Conditioner is, unlike other softeners, completely free from formaldehyde and micro-plastics.
 This means it's kind to your clothes, and to our oceans.
 Win win!

 If you're hand washing linen clothes, only use a gentle swishing motion – never harshly wring, twist or scrub the fabric.
 Our Basil & Mandarin Leaf Detergent is also great for hand washing.
 Hand washing is recommended for clothes that are not heavily soiled, or for linen fabric with a loose weave, as these might be more easily damaged during a machine wash.

 How to dry linen

 Whilst you can put linen in the tumble drier, we always always always recommend air drying your clothes.
 Moreover, as linen is very prone to creasing, we recommend air drying items in the same way that you'd use them.
 Let us explain.
 If possible, you want to hang linen bedsheets completely flat and straight, so no creases form.
-Furthermore, you'll ideally want to dry a linen shirt on a hanger, so it'll dry in the same shape as how you'd wear it; make sense?
+You'll ideally want to dry a linen shirt on a hanger, so it'll dry in the same shape as how you'd wear it; make sense?